skmin-lab/unixmd/docs/source/getting_started/getstarted.rst

     qm = bo.QM_prog.QM_method(molecule=mol, ARGUMENTS)

-QM_prog and QM_method is electronic structure calculation program and theory, respectively.
+**QM_prog** and **QM_method** is electronic structure calculation program and theory, respectively.
 They are listed in ???.

 - Determine method of MD

 .. code-block:: python

-    md = mqc.XXX(molecule=mol, ARGUMENTS)
+    md = mqc.MDTYPE(molecule=mol, ARGUMENTS)

-XXX can be replaced by BOMD, SH, Eh, SHXF which means Born-Opphenhimer molecular dynamics, surface hopping, Ehrenfest dynamics and decoherence induced surface hopping based on exact factorization, respectively.
+**MDTYPE** can be replaced by BOMD, SH, Eh, SHXF which means Born-Opphenhimer molecular dynamics, surface hopping, Ehrenfest dynamics and decoherence induced surface hopping based on exact factorization, respectively.

 - Choose thermostat type, there are three types of thermostat, that () states in detail